borkdude/deps-infer/README.md

 - `--repo`: The location of the mvn repo
 - `--analyze`: The file, directory or directories of sources to analyze.
-You can combine multiple directories using the OS-specific path separator: `src:test`
+You can combine multiple files and directories using the OS-specific path separator:
+`src:test`

 ## Possible improvements